hawhiqlabbet/haw-frontend/README.md

 #### Installation & Running

 - To start the backend, begin by writing `npm install` in the terminal when located in the **/server** folder.
-- When the backend is installed, write `node server` in the terminal.
+- When the backend is installed, write `node index.js` in the terminal.
 - The backend should now run on [**localhost:3000**](http://localhost:3000).